 During the course of the sailing season, April - October, we run a complete training programme for adults.
 Whether you want to start from scratch, improve and learn new skills, or get to grips with the intricacies of racing, we've got a course for you.

 The weekly Saturday Sailing sessions for recently-qualified and more-experienced sailors alike are always popular and provide a great environment to improve and learn something new, or simply to have a sail when a safety boat is on the water.

 If you have questions or wish to enquire about availability, please contact the training team by email, call into the club on a Saturday morning or Sunday afternoon or write to HBSC, Beacon Hill, CT6 6BA.
 If you would like to express an interest in a course, but cannot make the advertised dates then please get in touch.

-Throughout the season we run a number of RYA training courses aiming to introduce new sailors to the sport and provide more experienced sailors with new skills.
+Throughout the season we run a number of RYA training courses for members aiming to introduce new sailors to the sport and provide more experienced sailors with new skills.

 Learn To Sail

 If you are new to sailing then you start with the 2-day (or 4 half days) RYA Level 1 Start Sailing course, during which you will learn the basics of how to rig a boat, sail in all directions under instruction and return to shore.

 If you have completed Level 1 or have some experience of sailing, you proceed to RYA Level 2 Basic Skills.
 At the end of this 2-day or 4 half-day course you will be capable of sailing independently in light winds.